FlavScents AInsights Entry for Diphenyl Oxide (CAS: 101-84-8)

 8. Practical Insights for Formulators

-Diphenyl oxide is valued for its ability to impart a floral character to both flavors and fragrances.
-It synergizes well with other floral and fruity notes, enhancing the overall complexity and appeal of the formulation.
-Common pitfalls include overuse, which can lead to an overpowering phenolic note, and underuse, which may result in a lack of desired floral impact.
+Diphenyl oxide is valued for its ability to impart a clean, floral character to both flavors and fragrances.
+It synergizes well with other floral and green notes, enhancing the overall complexity of a formulation.
+Common pitfalls include overuse, which can lead to an overpowering scent, and underuse, which may result in a lack of desired floral impact.
+Formulators should balance its concentration carefully to achieve the intended sensory effect.

 Citation hooks: FlavScents; industry practice